Technology

 );

-Instead of manually saving messages (as in Tab 1), LangGraph's SqliteSaver checkpointer automatically persists the full graph state keyed by thread_id.
+Instead of manually saving messages to the DB (as in Tab 1), LangGraph's SqliteSaver checkpointer automatically persists the full graph state (including message history) keyed by thread_id.
 On the next request with the same thread_id, LangGraph restores the state and continues the conversation.

 new StateGraph(MessagesState)